 Funds are non-refundable and must be used by the end of the spring semester.
 We strongly advise students to check their remaining balances regularly.
 This can be done via the OneCard app, its website www.onecard.yu.edu or at any Dining Hall cash register.
 Students are encouraged to speak to Student Life representatives and their Resident Advisors for help in managing their food budget.

 I don’t understand the new meal plan, why is there a membership fee?

-This year, the total cost for a meal plan is broken down into three categories: membership fee, dining funds and Omni funds.
+This year, the total cost for a meal plan is broken down into three categories: membership fee, dining funds and Flex Dollars.
 The membership fee category is similar to a club membership and allows students into the discounted meal plan.
 Once this fee is paid, all food purchased in the Dining Halls is not only exempt from sales tax but heavily discounted.
 The membership fee covers much of the overhead of the food service operation as it relates to Dining Hall operations.
 The result: food prices will better reflect the real cost of the food and consumables.
 In previous years, this overhead was included in the food pricing, resulting in higher costs to students.

 How do I obtain my Dining Club Card?

 Upon arrival at the Yeshiva University Wilf or Beren Campus and after financial clearance, incoming students have their photos taken during orientation sessions and pick up their Student ID card (which also serves as the Dining Club Card) from the Department of Safety and Security.

 What happens if my Dining Club card is lost or stolen?